MLH/Oracle-Challenges-GHW-Open-Source-2024-Challenges/README.md

 * If you have any questions about Oracle or their Global Hack Week challenges, head to the [MLH Discord](https://discord.mlh.io/) and find the #ask-oracle channel!
 * Each coding challenge is accompanied by a LiveLab tutorial that will walk you through each challenge step by step
-* If you need additional resources, you can find them at the bottom of this page!

 # Registration Challenges